le·yen·zal ['lejənzal] (לײענזאַל) – n. (Yiddish) a reading room

 Director and Editor

-Born and raised in Los Angeles, Isaac Bleaman earned his Bachelor's degree in Linguistics and Comparative Literature from Stanford University in 2012 and his Master's degree in Yiddish Studies from the University of Oxford in 2013.
-He is currently a PhD candidate in the Department of Linguistics at New York University.
-Isaac's academic website is located here.
+Born and raised in Los Angeles, Isaac Bleaman earned his Bachelor's degree in Linguistics and Comparative Literature from Stanford University in 2012, his Master's degree in Yiddish Studies from the University of Oxford in 2013, and his PhD in Linguistics from New York University in 2018.
+He is now an Assistant Professor in the Department of Linguistics at UC Berkeley.
 Contact: firstname.lastname@example.org